Social Icons

 Directed by Lena Khan

-The movie plot introduces us to Flora, a very interesting young lady who is majorly into comics.
-We get to understand that her parents are separated with Flora living with her mum.
+The plot introduces us to Flora, an intriguing young girl who’s deeply into comics.
+We also learn that her parents are separated, with Flora living with her mom.

-The movie is based on a series of children’s book of the same name by Kate DiCamillo.
+The movie is based on the children’s book series of the same name by Kate DiCamillo.

 Witness for the Prosecution (1957)